flutter/website/cookbook/persistance/key-value.md

 void main() => runApp(new MyApp());

 class MyApp extends StatelessWidget {
-  // This widget is the root of your application.
+  // This widget is the root of our application.
   @override
   Widget build(BuildContext context) {
     return new MaterialApp(